learn-co-curriculum/dsc-data-viz/README.md

 Scatter plots are used when you want to show the relationship between two variables.
 Scatter plots are sometimes called correlation plots because they show how two variables are correlated.

-Let's use python's `numpy` library to create sample data (numpy will be covered in detail in unit 3).
+Let's use python's `numpy` library to create sample data.
 We shall use [numpy's `linspace()` function](https://docs.scipy.org/doc/numpy-1.14.5/reference/generated/numpy.linspace.html) to quickly generate some dummy data for visualizations.

 ```python